Jacqueline Avant, wife of music exec Clarence Avant, shot and killed in home robbery - Local News 8

 By Stella Chan, CNN

-Jacqueline Avant, a philanthropist and the wife of music icon Clarence Avant and mother-in-law to Netflix CEO Ted Sarandos, was fatally shot in her home early Wednesday, according to a spokesperson for Netflix.
+Jacqueline Avant, a philanthropist and the wife of music icon Clarence Avant and mother-in-law to Netflix Co-CEO Ted Sarandos, was fatally shot in her home early Wednesday, according to a spokesperson for Netflix.

 Police suggested Avant may have been targeted.